The Check Shop: Porsche 997 GT3

 Mr. Otsuka has been modifying cars professionally for about 20 years, and this has been at his current location for about seven.
 Around the same time that he opened his current shop, he started working on Porsches for customers, helping to fulfill his childhood dreams.
 Since he was a child, Mr. Otsuka has always been a fan of Porsches, specifically the 935 and 934, and the GTP models 956 and 962.
 As he told us, he just likes race cars; therefore, he likes Porsches.

 Those childhood dreams were the driving force to get involved in Porsches, but it was another moment that really ignited his competitive racing side.
-As if it happened yesterday, Mr. Otsuka told us about the team that beat him in his 3.8-liter at Fuji Speedway — a GT300 driver in a GT3 RS 3.6-liter.
+As if it happened yesterday, Mr. Otsuka told us about the team that beat him at Fuji Speedway — a GT300 driver in a GT3 RS.
 And just like that, that loss is what sparked his need to become faster and not lose in that same situation again.
-As fate would have it, about five years ago, a friend of Mr. Otsuka was selling a 2007 997 GT3, and it was exactly what he was looking for to build a GT300 beater.
+As fate would have it, about five years ago, a friend of Mr. Otsuka was selling a 2007 997 GT3, and it was exactly what he was looking for to build a GT300-beater.
 Next step, draw up the plans.

 Mr. Otsuka could have chosen to simply add all the go-fast parts at once and hit the track, but instead, he chose to modify step-by-step in order to learn how each modification affected the performance of the car.
 First, the suspension was upgraded by replacing the stock struts and springs for a set of JRZ 12 31 triple adjustable coilovers with external reservoir.